 Gerry Sportswear

-Although Gerry Sportswear was founded in Colorado by a native of New York, the company had close ties to Washington's mountaineering community.
+Although Gerry Sportswear was founded in Colorado by a native of New York, it had close ties to the mountaineering community in Washington.
 Founder Gerry Cunningham (1922-2010) met brothers Jim and Lou Whittaker at Camp Hale, Colorado, where the Whittakers were assigned in the 1950s to teach skiing and mountaineering to Special Forces troops in the U.S. Army.
 Cunningham, an avid skier and outdoorsman, aspired to a career making light-weight mountain equipment.
 "At Camp Hale, Gerry made connections with the community of outdoor enthusiasts that would help him establish his business.
 He met the Whittaker twins from Seattle, who later managed REI and took some Gerry equipment to the top of Mount Everest ...
 Gerry's initial product line catered to climbers, and their list of friends and customers included such mountaineering notables as Barry Bishop, Tom Hornbein, Lute Jerstad, Willi Unsoeld, Fred Ayers, Dick Irvin, Ed and Dolores LaChapelle, and almost the entire 1953 K2 Expedition ...
 The Himalayan tent was used by Jim Whittaker's expedition on the first American ascent of Mount Everest in 1963.
 When they discovered that their non-Gerry jackets weren't windproof, a dozen Gerry parkas were flown in by helicopter" (Johnson).

 Cunningham grew his company with a series of innovations – developing state-of-the-art tents, packs, clothing, carabiners, a revolutionary spring-loaded drawstring clamp, and even a popular baby carrier called the Gerry Kiddie Carrier.
-He retired in 1971, selling Gerry Sportswear when he decided the business had become "too big and no fun" (Johnson).
+He retired in 1971, selling Gerry Sportswear when he said the business had become "too big and no fun" (Johnson).
 Its new owners, Colorado Outdoor Sports Industries, purchased the Westinghouse Warehouse in 1975 to serve as a "cut and sew" facility for much of Gerry's product line ("On the Block ...").
-The company then moved its headquarters to Seattle in the mid-1980s, and in 1995 the Gerry Sportswear line and the warehouse were acquired by a local owner, Jeff Anderson.
+The company then moved its headquarters to Seattle in the mid-1980s, and in 1995 the Gerry Sportswear line and the warehouse were acquired by local owner Jeff Anderson.
 According to a 1996 Seattle Post-Intelligencer report, "Gerry's products are made by contractors.
 Down jackets and vests are generally made in Seattle, fleece garments are produced elsewhere in the United States, and outerwear made of waterproof breathable fibers is produced abroad" ("Clothing Firm's Future ...").

-Anderson had ambitious expansion plans for Gerry Sportswear.
+Anderson had ambitious expansion plans.
 Within two years of buying the company, he had acquired Western-wear labels Tempco and Comfy; Demere, a ski-sweater label; and Roffe, a Seattle ski-apparel company founded by Sam Roffe in the 1960s.
 In March 1997, Anderson announced plans to acquire Mambosok Inc., a Seattle manufacturer of a "crazy hat" called the Mambosok – a fabric tube open on both ends, with an elastic headband and an adjustable drawstring, already "a well-established brand name in the snowboard and youth-oriented market" ("Acquisition Gives Floppy Hat ...").
-Anderson simultaneously announced plans to move Gerry Sportswear to suburban Mercer Island by the end of 1997, though it is unclear if that happened.
+Anderson simultaneously announced plans to move Gerry Sportswear to Mercer Island by the end of 1997, though it is unclear if that happened.
 Gerry products were still being made in the Westinghouse Warehouse in 1999, and the building had a new owner, Bill Oseran of Seattle.

-A commercial-real-estate developer and owner of Down Products Inc., Oseran made headlines in 1993 when he secured a contract to manufacture the uniforms worn by U.S. athletes and official delegates to the 1994 Winter Olympics in Lillehammer, Norway.
+A commercial real-estate developer and owner of Down Products Inc., Oseran made headlines in 1993 when he secured a contract to manufacture the uniforms worn by U.S. athletes and delegates to the 1994 Winter Olympics in Lillehammer, Norway.
 "If you covet a spectacular insulated jacket on an American downhiller," wrote the Seattle Post-Intelligencer, "it was produced at Down Products, a clothing contractor with a factory a couple of blocks south of the Kingdome" ("Seattle Companies Win ...").
 Oseran's company "made the uniforms worn at the opening ceremony, the jackets shown off during medal awards, even the headbands that keep ears warm.
 Down Products made 470 uniform sets for athletes, eight items in each set.
 An additional 300 sets, two garments each, were made for U.S. officials and sponsors" ("Seattle Companies Win ...").

 Gerry Sportswear and Down Products Inc. apparently shared the Westinghouse Warehouse for a few years.
 King County records indicate that Oseran purchased the building in 1994.
-In 2003, he sold it to MSI Triangle LLC, and four years later the building was acquired by WSDOT for use as a field office for the Alaskan Way Viaduct replacement program.
+In 2003, he sold it to MSI Triangle LLC, and four years later the building was acquired by WSDOT for a field office for the Alaskan Way Viaduct replacement program.

 Decline and Fall

 The Westinghouse Warehouse was showing its age by the time WSDOT took ownership in 2007.
 In 2010, WSDOT commissioned SKANSKA USA Civil Northwest Inc. to modify the building's interior, and WSDOT office workers moved in that same year, occupying the building until 2022 as the viaduct came down and a tunnel was built to replace it.
-Meanwhile, WSDOT determined that the warehouse was eligible for listing in the National Register of Historic Places, citing its connections to Seattle's railroad history, its association with the development of Settle's tidelands, and its status as an exemplar of Streamline Moderne architecture.
+Meanwhile, WSDOT determined that the warehouse was eligible for listing in the National Register of Historic Places, citing its connection to Seattle's railroad history, its association with the development of the city's tidelands, and its status as an exemplar of Streamline Moderne architecture.
 In 2022, the Washington State Department of Archaeology and Historic Preservation agreed.

-In February 2023, WSDOT sought approval to have the warehouse demolished, stating in its request that, "During a recent survey, it was determined that the building is structurally unsafe and no longer occupied for use.
+In February 2023, WSDOT sought approval to have the warehouse demolished, stating in its request, "During a recent survey, it was determined that the building is structurally unsafe and no longer occupied for use.
 The building will be demolished for safety reasons, and the site will be graveled and fenced" ("Request for Certificate ...").
 Writing in the Daily Journal of Commerce, Brian Miller reported that the building's absence "will leave a vacant, roughly 4-acre strip between First and state Route 99 – i.e. the south tunnel portal – that has long been coveted by developers ...
 Some sort of park had been contemplated there, possibly atop a garage, along with offices and apartments" ("On the Block ...").
 In June 2023, demolition crews leveled the warehouse, nearly 84 years after the Westinghouse Electric Supply Company first moved in.